 About the artist:

-Alison Wright was a well -known documentary photographer and author, who was known for her work, in which she photographically documented threatened cultures and human crises around the world.
-For her extraordinary work, she received several Lowell-Thomas Travel Journalism Awards and a Dorothea-Lange scholarship for documentary photography at the University of California, Berkeley.
+Alison Wright was a renowned documentary photographer and author, known for her work documenting endangered cultures and human crises around the world.
+For her exceptional work, she received several Lowell Thomas Travel Journalism Awards as well as a Dorothea Lange Fellowship for documentary photography from the University of California, Berkeley.

 Wright's education at Syracuse University and UC Berkeley shaped her unique worldview.
 This was strengthened by a near-fatal accident in Laos in 2000, as documented in her memoirs "Learning to Breathe".
 Alison Wright tragically died on March 23, 2022, from a heart attack while diving in the Azores.
 Her impressive photographs and stories continue to inspire and influence future generations.